cezarsmpio/GameChange/README.md

 > A tinder, but for games.

-Ginder is an experiment using Redux with ES6, VueJS and CSS variables.
+Ginder is an experiment using Redux with ES6 native, VueJS and CSS variables natives.

 ![Demonstration of Ginder](http://cezarluiz0.github.com/Ginder/images/demo.gif)